epidrome/surfer/readme.markdown

 * Git repository for the code, but not for the images.
 * Flexibility to choose the web site theme and the image viewer library.

-## Image files are stored in github issues
+## Image files are outsourced
-In this way, the git history remains clean of files that cannot be tracked.
-Moreover, github issues provides notifications if you choose to watch the repository.
-Currently, posting an image also requires to add the image filename in the `_config.yml`.
-By the way of storing images in github issues, we get out of the box social reactions (including dislikes), tags (labels) and comments.
-It is yet unclear, whether this is a bug, or a feature.
+Image files are hosted and managed by a dedicated Content Delivery Network (CDN).
+Hosting and delivering multiple image formats according to user device and network is a complicated problem.

 ## Slow social features
 It is nice to receive a personal email message that is thoughtful and meaningful.
 You know, the kind of communication that, not so long ago, people used to have on paper mail, before chat.